P4R4D1GMSH1FT/university-stuff/ontology-B.md

    - Presupposition: The Shrinking Block View also presupposes an objective passage of time, but in this case, the block of reality is continuously shrinking as moments move from the future to the present and then cease to exist as past moments.
 This view sees the future as open and yet to be determined, with only the present being fixed and real.

 Each of these views offers a different perspective on the nature of time and the existence of temporal objects, with corresponding presuppositions about the nature of objective temporal passage.
 #### 9. How do the positions of endurantism, perdurantism and exdurantism interpret persistence of objects?
 How do they analyze the relation of transtemporal identity?
+Let's explore how endurantism, perdurantism, and exdurantism interpret the persistence of objects and analyze the relation of transtemporal identity:

+1. **Endurantism**:
+   - Endurantism posits that objects persist through time by wholly existing at each moment of time.
+According to this view, an object is a single, unified entity that persists through time without any temporal parts.
+   - Transtemporal identity is analyzed in terms of primitive identity.
+An object endures through time by maintaining the same identity across different moments, despite undergoing changes in properties or relations.
+Endurantists typically appeal to primitive identity to explain how an object remains the same entity over time.

+2. **Perdurantism**:
+   - Perdurantism suggests that objects persist through time by having temporal parts.
+According to this view, an object extends across time as a four-dimensional entity, with different parts existing at different moments.
+   - Transtemporal identity is analyzed in terms of temporal parts.
+An object's identity is understood as the sum or collection of its temporal parts across different moments.
+Perdurantists argue that an object can change and evolve over time while still maintaining its identity as the same entity, albeit with different temporal parts at different moments.

+3. **Exdurantism**:
+   - Exdurantism proposes that objects persist through time by being "stretched" across time without enduring through it.
+According to this view, an object is not a single entity that persists through time but rather a series of momentary stages or "temporal slices."
+   - Transtemporal identity is analyzed in terms of temporal stages.
+An object's identity is understood as the collection of its temporal stages across different moments.
+Exdurantists argue that an object's identity is determined by the pattern or arrangement of its temporal stages over time, rather than by any enduring entity persisting through time.

+In summary, endurantism, perdurantism, and exdurantism offer different perspectives on how objects persist through time and how their identities are maintained across different moments.
+Endurantism emphasizes the enduring nature of objects as single entities, perdurantism focuses on objects having temporal parts, and exdurantism views objects as collections of momentary stages.
+Each view provides a distinct account of transtemporal identity based on its understanding of persistence through time.
 #### 10. What is the problem of change with respect to properties?
 How can the endurantist solve this problem?
 The problem of change with respect to properties arises from the observation that objects undergo changes in their properties over time.
 This raises questions about how objects can maintain their identity despite undergoing such changes.
 Specifically, the problem can be framed as follows:

 1. **Problem**: If an object undergoes a change in one or more of its properties, how can it remain the same object over time?
 For example, if a rose changes color from red to pink, how can it still be considered the same rose?